China's Communist Party expels state-owned insurer's executive accused of graft - NewsBreak

 China's Communist Party expels state-owned insurer's executive accused of graft

-SHANGHAI, May 25 (Reuters) - China's ruling Communist Party has expelled a former chief accountant of state-controlled PICC Property and Casualty Co (2328.HK) from the party, accusing him of illegal activities and taking bribes, the anti-graft watchdog said on Wednesday.
+SHANGHAI (Reuters) - China’s ruling Communist Party has expelled a former chief accountant of state-controlled PICC Property and Casualty Co from the party, accusing him of illegal activities and taking bribes, the anti-graft watchdog said on Wednesday.

 The Central Commission for Discipline Inspection (CCDI) opened an investigation into Shen Dong in December, when he was removed from his post as vice president at the insurer.